GRGalinger/Senior-Design/Files/TaskList.md

     * Possible phpMyAdmin
     * Once the audio/video files are recorded, we will need a place to "put" them before we upload them to Google Drive (at least I think so)
         * I dont think it would be good practice to just put them in a folder within our directory

+* Encryption
+    * Research various quantum secure encryption methods
+    * Research ways to generate private/ public key pairs
+        * Create a way for users to input their own public and private keys

 ### Grant Galinger
 * Research how to create a Google Drive application
 * Research how to authorize users when accessing application